kjolley/BIGSdb_documentation/dbase_setup.rst

   * Isolate databases only: URL of BIGSdb script running the seqdef database (default: '/cgi-bin/bigsdb/bigsdb.pl').

+* disable_updates

+  * Set to 'yes' to prevent updates.
+This is useful when moving databases or temporarily running on a backup server.

+* disable_update_message

+  * Message shown when updates are disabled.

 * eav_fields

   * Name to call sparsely-populated fields.
 Default: 'phenotypic fields'.